clementreiffers/clementreiffers-linear-regression/README.md

 ## How to use

 >**:warning: WARNING**
->the v2 version is not compatible with v1
+>the version 2 is not compatible with version 1

 ### Linear Regression